Eating fruit is always among the top few things people say they love about visiting Thailand.

 So in this post I explore 19 of my favourite Thai fruits, some of which I'm sure you've never heard of.
-No doubt you've tried some on my list, but have you tried the Thai versions?
+I've included the Thai script names too, so you can copy and paste them down and request the fruit at your local fruit stall.

 1. Longkong / ลองกอง